d1373/dotfiles/README.md

 - The amazing open-source community
 - [Distrotube](https://gitlab.com/dwt1/dotfile) dotfiles

-## 📄 License

-These dotfiles include configurations from various sources, each with their own licenses.
-Please refer to individual application directories for specific licensing information.

 ---

 **Note**: These are my personal configurations.
 They work for me but might need adjustments for your setup.
 Feel free to fork and customize!